lwmqn/qnode/README.md

 qnode.on('ready', function () {
     // If the registration procedure completes successfully, 'ready' will be fired

-    // start to run your application
+    // start to run your application after registration });
-});

-// Connect to the Server with default account of mqtt-shepherd
+// Connect and register to a Server with the default account of mqtt-shepherd qnode.connect('mqtt://192.168.0.2', {
-// Registration procedure
-qnode.connect('mqtt://192.168.0.2', {
     username: 'freebird',
     password: 'skynyrd'